Pond Arrivals

 Fortunately having drawn a blank on Haddon Hill, we had a plan B when it came to the Heath Fritillary.
 We had booked ourselves onto a guided walk by Butterfly Conservation and the National Trust around Halse Combe the following day.
 The weather wasn’t promising with rain forecast, but at least we were with people this time who knew where they were going!

 After that the group fanned out across the slope looking for more butterflies and being very careful not to stand on any!
 It being a bit of a cold damp day actually helped with the photographs as the butterflies weren’t in the mood for flying.
 So once you found one, it was relatively easy to get a photo.
 The Heath Fritillaries are beautiful on their uppersides, but their wings are even more stunning when the undersides are visible; like miniature stained glass windows.
-So here are a few of our favourite shots from the day.
+So here are a couple of my favourite shots from the day.

 We spent a very happy half hour or so photographing the butterflies before the heavens opened and it really did start raining quite heavily.
 We took shelter under some trees, until it became obvious that the rain wasn’t going to stop and we headed back down hill.
 On the way, one of our guides showed us some of these pretty little Heath Spotted Orchids.